cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 ## login

-Authorise Wrangler with your Cloudflare account using OAuth.
+Authorize Wrangler with your Cloudflare account using OAuth.
 Wrangler will attempt to automatically open your web browser to login with your Cloudflare account.

 If you prefer to use API tokens for authentication, such as in headless or continuous integration environments, refer to [Running Wrangler in CI/CD](/workers/wrangler/ci-cd/).